When should I see a doctor about my sleep problems?

 You can also download the attached risk assessment tool.
 This tool allows you to score your sleep status and determine if a sleep study might benefit you.

 Discrimination is Against the Law.
-We comply with applicable Federal civil rights laws.
-We do not discriminate against, exclude or treat people differently because of race, color, national origin, age, disability or sex.
+We comply with applicable Federal civil rights laws and Minnesota laws.
+We do not discriminate against, exclude or treat people differently because of race, color, national origin, age, disability, sex, sexual orientation or gender identity.
+Please see our Patients’ Bill of Rights.